mccright/rand-notes/Novel-Corona-Virus-COVID-19.md

 **Random Reports**
 * Report the U.S. White House Reviewed March 13, 2020: "PanCAP Adapted U.S. Government COVID - 19 Response Plan March 13, 2020" [https://int.nyt.com/data/documenthelper/6819-covid-19-response-plan/d367f758bec47cad361f/optimized/full.pdf#page=1](https://int.nyt.com/data/documenthelper/6819-covid-19-response-plan/d367f758bec47cad361f/optimized/full.pdf#page=1)
 * WEF Strategic Intelligence on COVID-19 [https://intelligence.weforum.org/topics/a1G0X000006O6EHUA0?tab=publications](https://intelligence.weforum.org/topics/a1G0X000006O6EHUA0?tab=publications)

+**Historical Notes**
+* This is not the first pandemic of this nature.
+There were quite a few others in addition to the well-known 1918-1919 Flu pandemic.
+See "The Flu -- A brief history of influenza in U.S. America, Europe, Hawaii."
+By A. Mouritz, hosted on https://www.gutenberg.org/files/61607/61607-h/61607-h.htm
+   Quote: "MAIN FACTOR OF SPREAD.
+Not the Weather, but HUMAN intercourse, especially Commerce; the greater the speed of Commerce, the greater and quicker is the spread of the Flu; it follows the path of HUMAN travel; it is a Contagion solely spread by HUMAN intercourse, viz.
+'The Influenza Carrier or Carriers.'
+   Positions in life, which require contact with Travelers, necessarily influence and spread the disease.
+   'Flu' is spread in the same ratio of speed as the Carrier of IT.
+   When the Flu is a weakling, his best Nurses and Foster-Mothers are Overcrowding and lack of Pure Air.
+   Where the Crowd is, there the Flu is: little crowding means little Flu; plenty of Crowding, plenty of Flu."